learn-with-me/Software-Development-Part-5-DevOps/06-devops/kubernetes.md

 - Failed - All the container in the pod have exited and atleast one container has failed and returned a non-zero exit status.
 - CrashLoopBackOff - Container fails to start for some reason and K8s tries over and over and over again to start the pod.

+##### Minikube
+Tool to run K8s locally.
+A light-weight K8s implementation that creates a VM on your local machine and deploys a simple cluster containing only one node.

 ##### Controllers